GuideNepalKathmanduEVTransportPersonal Finance

 • ~रू 1,88,000/year in running savings

-Over 5 years that is नौ–10 lakh of operating savings on top of the price advantage.
-The Atto 3 is not a financial sacrifice for the privilege of going green.
-In Nepal's specific tax environment, it is the financially obvious choice in its segment.
+Over 5 years that adds up to नौ–10 lakh of operating savings on top of the price advantage.
+Picking the Atto 3 is not a green tax you pay for clean conscience.
+Under Nepal's tax structure it is the financially obvious choice in its segment.

 The hidden costs of EV ownership in Nepal

-The math above is real, but it is also incomplete.
+The math above is real, but incomplete.
 Six things to factor in honestly.

 2. Public charging is patchy outside Kathmandu Valley.
 NEA had ~60 fast-chargers across Nepal as of late 2025, plus private networks (CG, Mahindra, BYD).
-Pokhara, Chitwan, and Butwal are well-covered; Karnali, Sudurpaschim, and most of the hill highway corridor are not.
+Coverage is solid in Pokhara, Chitwan, and Butwal.
+Karnali, Sudurpaschim, and most of the hill highway corridor are not.
 Plan intercity routes around chargers, not the other way around.

 3. Battery replacement risk after warranty.
-Tata gives 8 years / 1.6 lakh km on the battery; BYD matches that on the Atto 3.
-Out-of-warranty battery replacement is real money — रू 5–8 lakh for a Tiago EV battery, रू 10–15 lakh for an Atto 3.
-If you keep the car beyond year 8 and the battery degrades below 70% capacity, you have a decision to make.
-Most buyers will sell before then.
+Tata gives 8 years / 1.6 lakh km on the battery, and BYD matches that on the Atto 3.
+Out-of-warranty replacement is real money: रू 5–8 lakh for a Tiago EV battery, रू 10–15 lakh for an Atto 3.
+Keep the car beyond year 8, watch capacity drop below 70%, and you have a decision to make.
+Most buyers sell before that point.

 4. Cold weather and hill range loss.
-EVs lose 15–25% range in cold weather and on continuous climbs.
+EVs lose 15–25% of range in cold weather and on long climbs.
 The 345 km Atto 3 might give 270 km on a winter Pokhara-Kathmandu run with the heater on.
 Plan with a 25% buffer.

 5. Used EV market is still thin.
-Used petrol cars in Nepal hold 60–70% value at year 5.
-Used EVs — too few transactions to set a clean market price, but anecdotally trading at 45–55% of new.
-If you plan to sell at year 3–5, factor that depreciation gap.
+Used petrol cars in Nepal hold 60–70% of value at year 5.
+Used EVs see too few transactions to set a clean market price, but anecdotally trade at 45–55% of new.
+Selling at year 3–5?
+Price in that depreciation gap.

 6. Insurance is comparable, but battery cover is separate.
-Comprehensive insurance for an EV runs slightly higher than equivalent petrol (~10–15% premium).
-Some insurers exclude battery damage from accidents — read the policy.
+Comprehensive cover for an EV runs slightly higher than equivalent petrol, roughly a 10–15% premium.
+Some insurers exclude battery damage from accidents, so read the policy.
 NLG, Sajilo Bima, and Shikhar are the more EV-friendly underwriters as of 2026.

 When petrol still wins